This post may contain affiliate links.

 Aswan to Abu Simbel by Plane

 A private car may offer you a more comfortable ride and allow you some extra time at the start and end of the day.
 Minibuses do the rounds of Aswan in the early mornings, picking up clients from various hotels.
 It will be more expensive, but for a small group, it’s not a bad deal.
 You may even be able to get your driver to slow down a little!
-See it here.
+The button to book is at the top of the page.

 Cheapest Way to Get to Abu Simbel We Can Find, Full Day Tour to Abu Simbel Temples With Private Guide